Our knowledge of orthopaedics. Your best health.

 Although doctors can often diagnose hemangiomas based on medical history and physical examination alone, imaging tests can be helpful.

 X-rays and computerized tomography (CT) scans.
-Although these tests create better pictures of dense structures like bone, plain x-rays and CT scans may show a cavernous hemangioma if it has calcifications.
-These calcifications are called phleboliths.
+Although plain X-rays and CT scans are better for creating pictures of dense structures like bone, these imaging tests may show a cavernous hemangioma if it has calcifications (areas that have become hard, like stone; in fact, these calcifications are called phleboliths, which means "stone in the blood vessel" in Greek).

 Biopsy.
-At times, it may be difficult to distinguish hemangiomas from other tumors, and a biopsy is sometimes necessary to confirm a diagnosis of hemangioma.
-In a biopsy, a tissue sample of the tumor is taken and examined under a microscope.
-Looking at the tissue under a microscope may be the best way to tell if the tumor is indeed a hemangioma and what subtype it is.
+At times, it may be difficult to tell hemangiomas apart from other tumors, and a biopsy may be needed to confirm a diagnosis of hemangioma.
+In a biopsy, a tissue sample is taken from the tumor and examined under a microscope.
+Looking at the tissue under a microscope may be the best way to tell if the tumor is indeed a hemangioma and, if so, which subtype it is.

 During the biopsy, your doctor may give you a local anesthetic to numb the area and take a sample using a needle.
-Biopsies can also be performed as a small operation.
+Biopsies can also be performed with a small incision.

 Blood tests.
 If there are multiple tumors or if your symptoms are concerning for a specific disease pattern, your doctor may recommend blood tests for genetic analysis.